isabella232/docs-13/docs/Getting_Started.md

 }
 ```

 Cool!
 We can now start building our frontend application.
 Switch over to the `SETTINGS` menu to see your endpoint `URLs` and create `Permanent Auth Tokens` for your applications.
+[See how to work with permanent auth tokens](/guides/Using_permanent_auth_tokens).

 ![Screenshot](img/screenshots/settings.png)

-_A full code example will be available soon._

 !!! warning ""
     GraphCMS is still in early preview.
 If you run into an issue, please have a look at the known issues in our [issue tracker](https://github.com/GraphCMS/Issue-tracker).
 Please don´t hesitate to open a bug ticket if you experienced an issue that is not covered by those in the tracker.